 How to Make Your Houseguest Feel Like a Rock Star

-With Christmas just a few short weeks away, we’re right in the middle of prime houseguest season.
+With the holidays upon us, we’re right in the middle of prime houseguest season.
 For many of us, that means that friends and family will soon start showing up on our doorsteps looking for a warm bed and a complementary Netflix login.

 A four-poster canopy bed that appears pure white on its own, took on a yellow-white appearance once introduced into the room and surrounded by blue-white walls, as well as ultra-white elements including lamp shades, bedding and night stands with glossy drawer fronts.

 We bet you already have comfy bed covered, but we have a few easy suggestions for some ideas to steal to help make each of your houseguests feel like a real-life rockstar.

 To make Wi-Fi access easy and breezy, why not incorporate the network and password in your guest room's decor?
 Here, basic pillowcases were dropped off with a local seamstress, who monogrammed the flanges with the name of the network and the homeowner's password.
 Should guests forget the login information, they can find it right on their pillow and avoid late-night inquiries to the host.